Electrical Units of Measure

 The Defining Constant: Elementary charge

-The defining constant that is relevant in this article is the elementary charge which numerical value is e=1.602176634×10−19 C (or A.s).
+The defining constant that is relevant in this article is the elementary charge whose numerical value is e=1.602176634×10−19 C (or A*s).
 This value corresponds to the smallest amount of charge that can be found in nature: a proton is positively charged +e and an electron is negatively charged -e.

-The electric charge is an intrinsic property of elementary particles that such as the mass is easy to experience but hard to properly define.
-Charges of opposite sign attract each other, which explains why electrons keep orbiting around nuclei, while charges of the same sign repel each other, similarly than with magnets.
+The electric charge is an intrinsic property of elementary particles that such as the mass is easy to experience but hard to define properly.
+Charges of opposite signs attract each other, which explains why electrons keep orbiting around nuclei, while charges of the same sign repel each other, similarly to magnets.

 The Base Unit: Ampere

-The base unit Ampere represents the transport of an amount of electric charge per unit of time across a certain section of material.
-In fact, the SI definition of the Ampere is “a current of one ampere is one coulomb of charge going past a given point per second”.
+The base unit Ampere represents the transport of an amount of electric charge per unit of time across a certain material section.
+The SI definition of the Ampere is “a current of one ampere is one coulomb of charge going past a given point per second”.

 The Derived Units in electricity